Disability Documentation Criteria

 Upon receipt of the release of information form and the medical documentation, the information will be evaluated to determine reasonable accommodations.
 Only the ASC will identify and accommodate students with disabilities.
 All accommodations must originate from the ASC outlining the accommodations to be implemented for the student.

-Students with documented special needs (i.e. learning disabilities, emotional, psychological, or physical disabilities) are urged to self-identify to the Academic Support Center director as soon as the student decides to attend Berry College.
+Students with documented special needs (i.e. learning disabilities, emotional, psychological, or physical disabilities) are urged to self-identify to the Academic Success Center director as soon as the student decides to attend Berry College.

 Required Documentation for Specific Learning Disabilities (LD)